shaikhahemad/Django-Tailwindcss-jQuery-Template/README.md

 # template :
-### A Django web application integrated with Tailwind CSS and jQuery using Webpack.
+### A Django web application integrated with Tailwind CSS , jQuery and jQuery UI using Webpack.

 ## Project Structure